Categories

 This is, in part,

-because of how it mirrors the original game by having the top half of the table be cluttered and busy, with multiple pathways and ramps, as well as hidden bumped underneath.
+because of how it mirrors the original game by having the top half of the table be cluttered and busy, with multiple pathways and ramps, as well as hidden bumpers underneath.
 It even has a somewhat hidden third flipper all the way at the top.

 Then there’s the center top tower, which has an entrance at table level, as well as doors in the middle and top part, both of which connect to different ramps that empty out onto different parts of the table.